Your shower grab bars will be rock-solid if you anchor them to studs

 Drill a 1/8-in. hole with a glass-and-tile bit at the mark closest to the center of each stud to confirm the stud location.
 If you hit solid wood, drill the remaining holes.
 If not, poke a piece of bent wire through the hole and probe until you feel the stud.
 Reposition the grab bar and mark the holes

-If you've mounted towel bars or other hardware around the house, you'll have no trouble installing grab bars.
-It shouldn't take more than a few hours.
+If you’ve mounted towel bars or other hardware around the house, you’ll have no trouble installing grab bars or a bathtub handrail.
+It shouldn’t take more than a few hours.

 You’ll only need a hammer, a level, a drill and a few special drill bits.
 A stud sensor is optional.
 Your grab bars will be rock-solid if you anchor them to the studs.